tjhillard/steller-css/README.md

 * Clear, predictable class syntax
 * Only 12kb gzipped

+>⚠️ PSA: This project is a work in progress and isn't built for configurability at the moment.

 ## Usage

 I made this repository mainly for myself, for quickly creating a composable css framework for my projects' design systems.
 If you are interested in giving this a spin, I would just clone the project, and copy pasta the files in `src/packages` into your projects assets directory then import them into your `index.scss` or equivilent.
 Check `src/index.scss` to view necessary import order.